 The terms basilar invagination and basilar impression are often used interchangeably because in both cases there is upwards migration of the upper cervical spine, but they are not synonyms.

-Basilar impression is defined as upward displacement of vertebral elements into the normal foramen magnum with normal bone, while basilar invagination is a similar displacement due to softening of bones at the base of skull.
+Basilar invagination is defined as upward displacement of vertebral elements into the normal foramen magnum with normal bone, while basilar impression is a similar displacement due to softening of bones at the base of skull.

 It may be congenital or acquired and is often associated with platybasia.
 There is stenosis of the foramen magnum and compression of the medulla oblongata resulting in neurological symptoms, obstructive hydrocephalus, syringomyelia or even death.